DuttaAnik/DuttaAnik/README.md

 # 💫 About Me:
-I am currently working as a PostDoc on population genomics of a wild tomato species
+I am currently working as a Bioinformatician at Dümmen Orange, The Netherlands.

 ## 🌐 Socials: